 - Width: The Bay ranges from 3.4 miles wide near Aberdeen, MD to 25 miles wide near the mouth of the Potomac River.

 - Age & Formation: Deep beneath the mouth of the Chesapeake Bay near Cape Charles lies a giant crater from a bolide, a speeding meteorite, that impacted 35.5 million years ago.
 It measures 50 miles across, and 1 mile deep.
-It is believed that the Chesapeake Bay began to take shape 18,000 years ago, when giant, frozen glaciers gradually melted and carved the bay from the river basin of the Susquehanna River.
+It is believed that the Chesapeake Bay initially formed 18,000 years ago, when giant, frozen glaciers gradually melted and carved the bay from the river basin of the Susquehanna River.
 The bay assumed its present dimensions about 3,000 years ago.

-- Origin: The Chesapeake Bay is an estuary, a body of water where fresh and salt water mix as brackish.
+- Origin: The Chesapeake Bay is an estuary; a body of water where fresh and salt water mix as brackish.
 Half of its water volume originates from the Atlantic Ocean.
 The rest drains into the bay from an enormous 64,000-square-mile watershed, fed by 48 major rivers and over 100 tributaries.
-It is because of this hospitable salinity that we have such diverse and unique aquatic life.
+It is because of this hospitable salinity that we have such diverse and unique marine life.

-Now to the interesting information – like shipwrecks, pirates and ghosts!
+Now to the interesting folklore – like shipwrecks, pirates and ghosts!

 2. Civil War

 - From the beginning of the Civil War, the Chesapeake Bay was one of the most important waterways in America.
 The capitals of both the Confederacy and the United States were located next to convenient Chesapeake Bay rivers.

 - Large armies prowled around Maryland and Virginia throughout the entire war.
 Forces were able to receive shipped goods, quickly transport troops from one point to another, and threaten the enemy with stealthy strikes, deep into their territory.